RidheeshAmarthya/Triangle/README.md

 This program only works with 2D triangles for now.

 The controls for all the commands are given in the python console as the program runs!

+Feel free to make any changes to the main game loop to try out other variables as I have hardcoded the change values for all functions...